 Their negligence caused damage to my car and they are refusing to pay, despite me having abundant evidence.
 I live in Knox County and the company is also based in Knox County, but the construction and the damage was done in Anderson county.
 Do I need to file suit in Knox or Anderson county?

 My husband and i own a small construction business.
 He was recently charged with " misrepresentation of home improvement" but nothing was ever misrepresented and the charge doesnt specify whst he is being accused of misrepresenting.
-He is not a general contractor but that is specified in the...
+He is not a general contractor but that is specified...
 Read more »

 This sounds like something on which you should consult with a Tennessee attorney.
 I do not practice in Tennessee but your question remains open for 4 weeks.
 As a general matter, misrepresentation occurs when someone enters into a contract or transaction based upon statements or conduct made by the...Read more »